Skip to content

 Logged.make<string, number>(5),

-chain is the key operation.
-It passes the value of one Logged to a function that returns another Logged, and automatically concatenates both logs:
+chain is the key combinator for Logged.
+It passes the value of the current Logged container to your next step, executes the step, and automatically concatenates the log arrays from both steps in order:

 const program = pipe(